status-im/help.status.im/CONTRIBUTING.md

 ## How to contribute

-You can contribute using GitHub issues or pull requests:
+You can contribute using GitHub issues or pull requests.

 ### GitHub issues